 We believe that Ms. Grewal's over 25 years of leadership and corporate management experience, including at executive levels in the utility, resource, finance and consulting sectors, make her well qualified to serve as a director on our board of directors.

-Age: 62

-Director since: 2017

-Committees:

-Environmental, Social,

-Governance and

-Nominating Committee,

-Finance and Investment
+Committees: Environmental, Social, Governance and Nominating Committee, Finance and Investment Committee

-Committee

 Timothy O. Wall

 Former President, Kitimat LNG Upstream Operations Independent Director